The Vermont Statutes Online

 (6) The Manager shall be responsible for the collection of all taxes due the Town.

 (7) The Manager shall be the general purchasing agent of the Town and purchase all supplies for every department thereof.

-(8) The Manager shall be responsible for the operation of all departments of the Town, not otherwise provided for in this chapter.
+(8) The Manager shall be responsible for the operation of all departments of the Town, not otherwise provided for in this charter.

-(9) The Manager shall have exclusive authority to appoint, fix the salary of, suspend, and remove all employees of the Town appointed by him or her, subject to the provisions of this chapter and with the consent of the Selectboard.
-However, the appointment and compensation of any employee of a commission or board of the town having commissioners, trustees, or other such governing board, shall require the approval of such governing body.
+(9) The Manager shall have exclusive authority to appoint, fix the salary of, suspend, and remove all employees of the Town appointed by him or her, subject to the provisions of this charter and with the consent of the Selectboard.
+However, the appointment and compensation of any employee of a commission or board of the Town having commissioners, trustees, or other such governing board shall require the approval of such governing body.

 - Subchapter 009: TAXATION

 § 147-9.1.
 Taxes on real and personal property

 Taxes on real and personal property shall be paid in three equal payments, with one-third of the annual tax bill for each taxpayer due and payable on dates as determined by the Selectboard by June 30 of each year.
 (Amended 2011, No. M-7, § 2, eff.
 May 17, 2011.)